 - Visit the Titanic Museum Attraction.

 - Take a scenic fall drive around Cades Cove.

 - Chow down at an annual chili cookoff.

 - Spend the evening at a dinner show.

 Fun Halloween Recipes for your Cabin

-Our Cabins for YOU cabins boast fully equipped kitchens where you can keep chocolates melt-free in the fridge, blend up creepy cocktails, or bake some fun Halloween goodies!
+Our Pigeon Forge cabins boast fully equipped kitchens where you can keep chocolates melt-free in the fridge, blend up creepy cocktails, or bake some fun Halloween goodies!
 Check out some easy in-cabin recipes below for some fun tonight and this weekend in the cabin.

 Mac-O-Lantern and Cheese Bowls